 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-Related parties include the shareholders, key management personnel and their close family members and such other companies over which the Company or its shareholders, key management personnel and their close family members can exercise significant influence or can be significantly influenced by those parties.
+Related parties include the major shareholders, directors, key management personnel and their close family members and such other companies over which the Company or its major shareholders, directors, key management personnel and their close family members can exercise significant influence or can be significantly influenced by those parties.
 Transactions with the related parties are authorised by the management and are on arm's length basis.